bgse-datascience-group8/conflicts_analysis_project/documentation/analysis.md

 #### Auto-Regression

 A vector auto-regressive matrix was used to regress 1 to n-days worth of lags.
-These tests were all found to be highly significant, with the first day's lag having the highest correlation.
+These tests were all found to be highly significant, with the first day's lag having the highest impact.
+This effect is repeated for every 7 day window that strengthens our belief that time does have a reliable effect.

 #### Networks